AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/graph/create-your-first-graph.md

 hide: true
 hidefromtoc: true
 ---
-# 3. Create your first Graph
+# 3. Create your first graph

 Once you know what a node, connection, and template are, you're ready to build your first workflow.